-If your RC car is new it will need to be broken-in / run-in to avoid premature engine wear or damage.
-Break in procedure of nitro engine
+If your RC car is brand new it will need to be broken-in / run-in to avoid premature engine wear or damage.
+See this guide: Break in procedure of nitro engine

 Starting a Nitro RC Car

 If you are new to the world of model nitro RC cars then you can be forgiven if you don’t know how to start one.
-It’s quite straight forward providing that the rc car is in good working order.
-You’ll need the following items to start your nitro car.
+The process is pretty straightforward, providing the Engine is in good working order.

-- A glow starter ( or power panel with glow connector )
+- A glow igniter ( or power panel with glow connector )

 - Fuel pump or fuel bottle to fill up the fuel tank (or just use a funnel to prevent fuel from spilling everywhere)

 - Batteries for the transmitter and receiver